Rescue dogs. Search and rescue volunteers. What you should pay attention to

 • Spaniel.

-The spaniel was a dog named Lenya, who, at the age of one, rescued 18 people from the rubble formed during the Sakhalin earthquake in 1995.
+The spaniel was a dog named Lenya, who, at the age of one, saved 18 people from the rubble formed during the 1995 Sakhalin earthquake.

-If the abilities of German shepherds, St. Bernards are used in the mountains, then divers specialize in rescuing drowning people.
+If in the mountains the abilities of German shepherds and St. Bernards are used, then divers specialize in rescuing drowning people.
 The latter are able to swim in very cold and even icy water!
-Their abilities as divers are amazing: Newfoundlands dive to a depth of a good three dozen meters!
+Their diving abilities are amazing: Newfoundlands dive to a depth of a good three dozen meters!

-Note that Labradors, Rottweilers and Shepherds also make excellent specialists in a related profession - guides.
+Note that Labradors, Rottweilers and Shepherds are also excellent specialists in the related profession - guide.

 Photo gallery